vaibhavhedaoo/Namaste-React/README.md

   1. if you provide anything inside dependency array then, useEffect() gets called everytime when dependency changed `useEffect(()=>{ console.log("Useeffect called from Header"); },[btnName]);` In the above example in dependency array btnName is present, so whenever the btnName is changed the useEffect() gets called.
+  - You can return a function which is used for the **clean up purpose**, check Episode 08, class component and componentWillUnmoiunt method, the function will gets when you leave the component, it is called as unmounting phase

 ## Implementing shimmer
 - create a seprate component, which is just like cards, and return the shimmer UI when you don;t have data with you